Zettlr/zettlr-docs/docs/en/getting-started/setup.md

 Zettlr is available as an [AppImage](https://appimage.org/) bundle for Linux.
 To install it, download the package from our [download page](https://www.zettlr.com/download).
 To install the AppImage, place the file into a directory of your choice, make it executable, and begin using it.

-### Flatpack
+### Flatpak

-Zettlr is available as a [Flatpack](https://flathub.org/home).
-To install the Flatpack version, download it from [Zettlr's FlatHub page](https://flathub.org/apps/details/com.zettlr.Zettlr) and follow the setup instructions.
+Zettlr is available as a [Flatpak](https://flathub.org/home).
+To install the Flatpak version, download it from [Zettlr's FlatHub page](https://flathub.org/apps/details/com.zettlr.Zettlr) and follow the setup instructions.

 !!! note

-    The Flatpack cannot access your file system by default.
+    The Flatpak cannot access your file system by default.
 To give it access to your documents, you must first configure that with a package like, for example, [Flatseal](https://flathub.org/apps/details/com.github.tchx84.Flatseal).
-In case of problems, please get in contact with the Flatpack maintainer on the [corresponding GitHub repository](https://github.com/flathub/com.zettlr.Zettlr).
+In case of problems, please get in contact with the Flatpak maintainer on the [corresponding GitHub repository](https://github.com/flathub/com.zettlr.Zettlr).
 Do not file reports on the main repository – we won't be able to help you.

 ## Updating Zettlr